Home

 Here is how I responded to my friend in India:

-In my experience the older a vehicle is the more upkeep is necessary and the parts/accessories are harder to find.
-The Perkins Diesel engine may require some pretty hard to find parts as well since it was not produced for any significant length of time for the Jeep.
+In my experience the older a vehicle is, the more upkeep that is necessary and parts/accessories are often harder to find.
+The Perkins Diesel engine may require some pretty hard to find parts as well since it was not produced for any significant length of time for Willys/Jeep.

-My 1953 M38A1 Jeep was in good condition when I bought it because it had been updated some...however, one problem I didn't consider at first was the fact that it was geared so low that I could hardly drive on the street (would over-rev at 40 mph).
-That eventually led to me selling it (although I regret it now).
+My 1953 M38A1 Willys/Jeep was in good condition when I bought it because it had been updated somewhat...however, one problem I didn't consider at first was the fact that it was geared so low that I could hardly drive on the street (would over-rev at any speed over 40 mph).
+That eventually led to me sell it (although I regret it now).

 So, I don't know if I answered your question well or not...but I hope this helps some.
-If you do decide to buy this Jeep (or another one) please consider sending a photo and a story about it here for the website: Your Jeep Page I would love to see it.
+If you do decide to buy this Jeep (or another one) please consider sending a photo and a story about it here for the website: Your Jeep Page...or just scroll down a little here where it says "Which is Better..." and follow the easy instructions.
+I would love to see it.
 Take care and good luck...Larry"

 Well, my visitor wrote back that he was indeed buying that old Jeep and seemed genuinely excited.
 (I would be too!)